Ines Donati: Squadrismo and death

 In 1922, Donati was diagnosed with tuberculosis, which was difficult to treat at the time and usually resulted in death.
 Mussolini's March on Rome that year, viewed as a power grab, instigated the Italian General Strike by opponents of Fascism.
 The strike was organized by Alleanza del Lavoro (a 1922 labour group coalition) as well as Ancona.
 It had a disruptive effect on rail service.
 On August 2, a train derailed at Osimo.
 This resulted in the death of the firefighter Attilio Forlani, who was a veteran and a Fascist supporter, and many passengers were injured.
 Donati, although ill, took part in violent actions against strikers on August 5.
 With a paramilitary group, the squadrismo, nationalists, many coming from Central Italy, succeeded in occupying the city.
 Two strikers were killed, Amilcare Biancheria and Giuseppe Morelli.

 On September 28, Donati took part in rescue operations after a gunpowder explosion destroyed several homes in Pitelli.
 Donati was one of only several women who joined the Fascist March on Rome; After reaching Ancona, and possessing two pistols, she took a train to the capitol, and personally met Mussolini.
 In 1923 she applied to join the paramilitary Blackshirts (Voluntary Militia for National Security), created that year; on March 4, Mussolini responded: "I have known of her fame for a long time and know that she is a fierce Italian, an indomitable fascist".

 In 1924, her health deteriorated.
 She died of tuberculosis on November 3, in Matelica, at the age of 24 years, and was proclaimed a martyr by the Fascists.
 Some historians believe her last words were, "I wanted to be strong like a man, but forgot that I am a frail woman".
 The Fascist establishment in fact opposed Donati's assertive behaviour in support of their causes, a disinhibition that could "damage the movement in public opinion" The Fascists, according to their mentality, believed that woman should submit to man, in subjection and inferiority, and prohibited any political activity by women.

 Her reputation was used in propaganda by the Fascists however, and on the request of Achille Starace, Donati's body was exhumed on March 23, 1933, and reburied at the Chapel of Heroes at the Verano cemetery in Rome.
-She was made into an icon of youth.
+She was made into a heroine and an icon of youth.
 In 1926, a health clinic in Matelica was dedicated to her.

 On October 17, 1937, a bronze statue of Donati was dedicated, designed by Rutilio Ceccolini and sculptor Luigi Gabrielli, in the vicinity of the square San Severino Marche.
 The presentation speech was delivered by Wanda Bruschi, wife of Raphael Gorjux and an important provincial fascist.
 The work was removed by the partisans in 1944, and rebuilt into a memorial to victims of all wars.